libp2p/specs/signal/README.md

 Neither WebRTC nor ICE specify _how_ answers and offers should be communicated.
 That detail is left to application developers.
-The goal of this document is to provide a more detailed specification about how answers and offers can be communicated to peers using a third-party called a Signaling Server.
+The goal of this document is to provide a more detailed specification about how answers and offers can be communicated to peers using a third-party called a signaler.

 ## Identity and Authenticity

-Each peer that communicates with the Signaling Server is identified by a PeerID.
+Each peer that communicates with the signaler is identified by a PeerID.
-Messages sent to the Signaling Server are signed with a private key corresponding to that PeerID.
+Messages sent to the signaler are signed with a private key corresponding to that PeerID.
 This prevents tampering and impersontation.
 In other words, it ensures that a peer can only be connected to the peer that they intended to connect to.